Bairnsdale: Religion

-Several Churches serve the Bairnsdale community including Catholic, Anglican, Pentecostal, Presbyterian, Uniting, and Seventh-day Adventist.
+Several churches serve the Bairnsdale community including Catholic, Anglican, Pentecostal, Presbyterian, Uniting, and Seventh-day Adventist.

 According to the 2021 census, the most common responses for religion in Bairnsdale (urban centres and localities) were no religion 46.2%, Catholic 15.6%, Anglican 13.2%, Uniting Church 3.8%, and unstated 8.7%.
 Overall, in 2016, 43.9% of the population nominated a religion, and 47.0% said they had no religion, compared with 42.2% and 48.2% respectively for East Gippsland Shire.

-Tennyson Smith, the ardent prohibitionist, evangelist and teetotaller visited Bairnsdale in February 1920 and gained many supporters when he initiated a branch of the Woman's Christian Temperance Union.
+Tennyson Smith, the ardent prohibitionist, evangelist and teetotaller, visited Bairnsdale in February 1920 and gained many supporters when he initiated a branch of the Woman's Christian Temperance Union.
 The movement was unsuccessful when they met with a violent opposition who interrupted meetings and threw stones at Tennyson as he returned to Adelaide House (171 Main Street) where they broke windows and tried to gain access to the building.
 The prompt arrival of Constable Martin, who fired a revolver in the air and arrested a leading trouble-maker, broke up the disturbance.

 2019–20 bushfires

-During the 2019–20 Australian bushfire season an evacuation centres was established in Bairnsdale at the Bairnsdale Football pavilion.
+During the 2019–20 Australian bushfire season an evacuation centre was established in Bairnsdale at the Bairnsdale Football pavilion.